technosheen/content-ops-starter/content/pages/services/design.md

       - type: FeaturedItem
         title: 'Jaw-Dropping, Brand-Focused Design'
         tagline: ''
-        subtitle: This is the item subtitle
+        subtitle: ready for a glow up?
         text: "Choose from 3 strategic design levels, each tailored perfectly around your unique brand.
 Stunning, memorable,\_*and priced to crush our competitors*—you’ll instantly impress and dominate your market.\n\n"
         image:
           type: ImageBlock